tldr-pages/tldr/pages/common/zstd.md

 `zstd -{{level}} {{file}}`

-- Compress a file with high compression levels, using more memory (Max level is 22):
+- Use more memory (both when compressing and decompressing) to achieve a higher compression ratio:

 `zstd --ultra -{{level}} {{file}}`